Clithon corona

 Clithon corona is a species of brackish water and freshwater snail with an operculum, a nerite.

 It is an aquatic gastropod mollusk in the family Neritidae, the nerites.

 Description

 Abapertural view of Clithon corona shell.

 Distribution

-Native to the Western Pacific, from the Philippines to Micronesia, Papua New Guinea, the Solomon Islands, Vanuatu, New Caledonia, Samoa, Taiwan, and the Okinawa and Ryukyu Islands of Japan.
+Native to the Western Pacific and Southeast Asia, occurring from the Philippines, Indonesia, and Malaysia to Micronesia, Papua New Guinea, the Solomon Islands, Vanuatu, New Caledonia, Samoa, Taiwan, and the Okinawa and Ryukyu Islands of Japan.

+Habitat

+Clithon corona is an amphidromous benthic species that inhabits both freshwater rivers and brackish water estuaries.
+In these ecosystems, they typically reside in the intertidal zones or in fast-flowing streams where they use hard substrates to graze on algae.

 Ecology

-The freshwater crab Clibanarius fonticola uses shells of Clithon corona only.
+The freshwater hermit crab Clibanarius fonticola uses shells of Clithon corona only.

 Human use

 It is a part of ornamental pet trade for freshwater aquaria.